-I didn't mention the water block on the GPU, but there's not much to say either.
+I didn't mention the water block on the GPU, but there's not much to say.
 EVGA ships it already mounted and ready to go.
 They even include some very nice black plugs.
 In the end, it all came together to look quite nice, in my opinion.
-One thing I wondered is if the manufacturers of the various components have some common specifications for what "white" means.
-I have parts from a lot of manufacturers and there are a lot of shades of white, but the various parts match up well.
+I wondered if the manufacturers of the various components have some common specifications for what "white" means.
+I have parts from several manufacturers, and there are a lot of shades of white, but the various parts match up well.

 My speakers are the same ancient speakers I've had since 1999.
 They are the Klipsch 4.1 Promedia surround sound speakers.
 I very nearly bought another speaker system because both subwoofer speakers had just rotted out with age.
 Someone clued me in that Klipsch sells replacement parts, and I took advantage of that.
-It's still going, and with the repair mentioned above, sounds great.
+It's still going, and it sounds great with the repair mentioned above.
 I paid $400 for these (as part of a system from Falcon Northwest - the only gaming system I ever bought instead of made myself).
 The replacement speakers were something like $60.
-They can put out way more than the volume needed to enjoy any game, video, or audio.
-The volume knob is starting to go, but I'll hold onto these as long as I can.
+They can put out more than the volume needed to enjoy any game, video, or audio.
+The volume knob is starting to go, but I'll hold onto these as long as possible.
 I'd buy another set of these exact speakers, but Klipsch stopped making the four-speaker (4.1) version years ago.
 They still have the Klipsch 2.1 Promedia two-speaker plus subwoofer version for sale.

-I still use an ergonomic keyboard as my daily driver as I have for the last 20 years.
-The Microsoft Natural Pro came out in 1999 and to this day, I think it was the best affordable ergonomic keyboard ever made.
+I still use an ergonomic keyboard as my daily driver, as I have for the last 20 years.
+The Microsoft Natural Pro came out in 1999, and to this day, I think it is the best affordable ergonomic keyboard ever made.
 When I found out they were discontinuing them, I bought five.
 Unfortunately, gaming is hard on keyboards, and the WASD and left control (CTRL) keys eventually gave out on all.
 It took years to go through my stash, but I eventually did.
-For the next several years, I used the Microsoft Ergonomic Keyboard 4000, The 4000 has an issue that the keycaps wear off completely in a very short time.
-I am mostly a touch typist, but sometimes I just need to look at the keys.
-The one thing both of these keyboards lack and I would like to see is some form of backlighting.
+For the next several years, I used the Microsoft Ergonomic Keyboard 4000.
+The 4000 has an issue in that the keycaps wear off completely in a very short time.
+I am primarily a touch typist, but sometimes I need to look at the keys.
+The one thing both of these keyboards lack, and I would like to see, is some form of backlighting.

 I finally broke down and bought a mechanical ergonomic gaming keyboard, the Kinesis Gaming Freestyle Edge RGB with Cherry MX Brown switches.
 It's a split keyboard, and I found I like it with the two halves about 5" apart at the top and maybe 7-8" apart at the bottom.
 (I have the two halves in roughly the same angles like a fully ergonomic keyboard, but further apart and at less of an angle.
 The keyboard doesn't have a numeric keypad, so I bought a Rottay 22-key Numpad.
-I actually put it in the middle between the two halves of the Kinesis keyboard.
-Took a bit of getting used to it, but I really like it.
-I seem to be able to type with more speed and accuracy (with the exception I seem to hit caps lock a lot).
+I put it in the middle between the two halves of the Kinesis keyboard.
+I took a bit of getting used to it, but I now like it.
+I seem to be able to type more quickly and accurately (except I seem to hit caps lock a lot).

 For my mouse, I am using the Logitech G602 wireless gaming mouse.
 That's been replaced with the Logitech G604 wireless gaming mouse.
-I really preferred the wired Logitech G502 Proteus when it had adjustable weights (which is a feature they removed).
+I preferred the wired Logitech G502 Proteus because it had adjustable weights (a feature they removed).
 Now, Logitech has the G502 Hero, which does have a weight system.
 That may be my next mouse after I kill this one.
-(It's holding up really well though.)
+(It's holding up well, though.)

 My primary monitor is the Acer Predator XB271HU bmiprz 144Hz 2560 x 1440.
 I also got that from B&H Photo Video but had to pay a whole dollar more at $519.
-I purchased it as a black Friday special in November 2018, but because of the really good price, it was back-ordered and I didn't actually receive it until the end of Jan 2019.
-The monitor can be "overclocked" to 165Hz, but other than to make sure it worked at that rate, I leave it at the default 144Hz.
+I purchased it as a black Friday special in November 2018, but because of the really good price, it was back-ordered, and I didn't receive it until the end of Jan 2019.
+The monitor can be "overclocked" to 165Hz, but other than to ensure it works at that rate, I leave it at the default 144Hz.
 I can tell the difference between games on a 60Hz and 144Hz display, but I doubt I could discern any differences between 144Hz and 165Hz.
-This monitor also has Nvidia G-Sync built-in which pairs with the RTX 2080 Super to eliminate screen tearing at lower refresh rates.
+This monitor also has Nvidia G-Sync built-in, which pairs with the RTX 2080 Super to eliminate screen tearing at lower refresh rates.

 Water-cooled systems are extremely quiet - I expected the water-cooled system to be quiet at idle compared to an air-cooled system.
 I didn't expect it to be virtually silent.
-When the system isn't playing games that put a load on the CPU and GPU, the PSU fan shuts off and the radiator fans run (slowly and) intermittently as needed.
-I added a case fan to blow air over the motherboard VRM section, but even that runs slow when the VRM is cool.
-Even under heavy load, the radiator fan noise is negligible and the case fan is slightly noticeable.
-I'm not exactly comparing apples to apples against my previous system as those were just higher air-flow, higher speed fans.
+When the system isn't playing games that load the CPU and GPU, the PSU fan shuts off, and the radiator fans run (slowly and) intermittently as needed.
+I added a case fan to blow air over the motherboard VRM section, but even that runs slowly when the VRM is cool.
+Even under heavy load, the radiator fan noise is negligible, and the case fan is slightly noticeable.
+I'm not exactly comparing apples to apples against my previous system, as those were just higher air-flow, higher-speed fans.

-Water-cooled systems are expensive - I had originally budgeted about $700 for the water-cooling parts: radiator, pump, fans, CPU water block, GPU water block, tubing, fittings, and chemicals.
-(However, my GPU came with a water block, which added to the cost of the GPU, but eliminated the separate cost for the water block.)
+Water-cooled systems are expensive - I had initially budgeted about $700 for the water-cooling parts: radiator, pump, fans, CPU water block, GPU water block, tubing, fittings, and chemicals.
+(However, my GPU came with a water block, which added to the cost of the GPU but eliminated the separate cost for the water block.)
 In total, it turned out to be about $1000.
 This is a simple open-loop solution.
-Just a single pump/reservoir combo and one loop from the radiator to the pump to the GPU to the CPU and back to the radiator.
+It is a single pump/reservoir combo and one loop from the radiator to the pump, from the GPU to the CPU, and back to the radiator.
 The drain valve and fittings for that added $30-40, and the extensions and other fittings to make everything line up cost another $50-60.
-Out of fear of having to deal with leaks, I went with a more expensive pump, radiator, and fittings than I could have gotten, but I don't have leaks and never did had any during the build.
+Out of fear of dealing with leaks, I went with a more expensive pump, radiator, and fittings than I could have gotten, but I didn't have leaks and never had any during the build.

-After two years with this system, I have to say I'm quite happy with it.
+After two years with this system, I have to say I'm very happy with it.
 I'm almost to the point where I would consider a new GPU - if there were GPUs to be found.
-EVGA has announced a new 3080, 3080 Ti, and 3090 Hydro Copper GPUs, but at this time, I can't even get on a waitlist for any one of those.
-I've added a second case fan, changed out the CPU water block for one that cools the VRM section as well, and added a small LED screen that I use with AIDA64 to display statistics and dials.
-I've changed out the coolant a few times as well .. about every 9 months.
+EVGA has announced new 3080, 3080 Ti, and 3090 Hydro Copper GPUs, but at this time, I can't even get on a waitlist for any one of those.
+I've added a second case fan, changed out the CPU water block for one that also cools the VRM section, and added a small LED screen that I use with AIDA64 to display statistics and dials.
+I've also changed the coolant a few times - about every 9 months.
 Other than that, it's been a reliable workhorse of a system.